zzhangjii/learning-library/ApplicationIntegration-labguide.md

       Figure 88: Current State of the Process

-    - Submit a new order request as a store manager by entering the
+    - Submit a new order request as a store manager by entering the values in the web form that has appeared:
-    values:

-      - Order ID:
+      - Order ID: *\<insertYourInitialsHere\><insertCurrentTimeHere\>*
-        \<*insertYourInitialsHere*\>\<*insertAFourDigitNumberHere*\>

         NOTES:
-        - Your replacement for *\<insertYourInitialsHere\>* must be 4 characters (alpha or numeric\_ or less.
+        - Your replacement for *\<insertYourInitialsHere\>* must be *4 (or less)* characters (*alpha or numeric*).

-        - The Order ID must be unique since orderID is the primary key of the ORDERS table in the ATP database.
+        - The Order ID must be unique since *orderID* is the primary key of the ORDERS table in our ATP database.
 So, for \*<insertAFourDigitNumberHere*\>*, use the current time*.

         - If it is 1:31 PM right now, use *1331* and if it is 9:38 AM, use *0938*.
-That 4-digit number combined with your *\<insertYourInitialsHere\>* should provide a unique orderID.
+Your 4-character value combined with your *\<insertCurrentTimeHere\>* should provide a unique orderID.

-        - For, example: *TNB1105* would be a valid orderID as long as it was never used to create an order before.
+        - For, example: *TNB1105* would be a valid *orderID* as long as it was never used to create an order before.

-      - Order Date: Select today’s date by clicking on the *Select Date icon* at the right of the field and choosing today’s date.
+      - Order Date: Select *today’s date* by clicking on the *Select Date icon* at the right of the field and picking it from the popup calendar.

       - Store ID: *12*